Quick Start

 │ ├─ secrets.yaml # Deployment-wide local secrets

-│ ├─ bundles.secrets.yaml # Bundle-level local secrets
+│ ├─ bundles.secrets.yaml # App-level local secrets

 │ ├─ gateway.yaml # Rate limits, circuit breaker